bgottlob/tcnj-madc-resources/README.md

 ## This Week's Meeting

-Our first official meeting of the semester will be held on **Wednesday, September 9 from 4:30 PM to 5:30 PM** in the **Mac Lab**.
-We'll be talking about our plan to work collectively on a single mobile app throughout the year.
-Once we cover the basics of Android and iOS, our tutorials will be focused on implementing various features of our app.
+This week's meeting will be held on **Wednesday, September 16 from 4:30 PM to 5:30 PM** in the **Mac Lab**.

-There aren't any app ideas floating around yet, so come with ideas!
-There are no restrictions on ideas; they can be for games, utilities, or apps that already exist.
-The focus of building an app together is to learn mobile development skills and collaborate in an interesting way.
-See you there!
+We're going to walk through installations for Android Studio and Xcode for Android and iOS development.
+We'll also talk about the app ideas again and get another round of voting for those who have not heard about the ideas yet.
+You can look at the app ideas that are currently being considered [on this page](https://github.com/).